 4. Better gas mileage

 RVs are big: long, wide and tall.
 And not very aerodynamic, which makes for a gas guzzler of a vehicle.
 Our vans, on the other hand, are still the same size as a regular minivan, and the rooftop tent was actually designed to minimize drag while maximizing sleeping space.
-They get about 24+ miles per gallon on the highway, which is significantly better than a full size RV.
+They get about 24+ miles per gallon on the highway, which is significantly better than a full size RV, and our Broncos regularly get 28mpg, even when fully loaded with gear, water, and people!

 5. No extra parking costs.

 Believe it or not, you will probably have to pay for parking at some point during your trip, especially if you’re parking all day while out on a sightseeing tour.
-The travel van advantage is that you can park in a single spot, sized for a regular car.
-If you drive an RV, you’ll have to find an extra-long RV space, which is more expensive, or even take up two spaces, which means you’ll pay double.
-In a travel van, there’s no need to hunt up that additional change to feed the meter.
+The travel van and SUV advantage is that you can park in a single spot, sized for a regular car.
+If you drive an RV, you’ll have to find an extra-long RV space, which is more expensive, or even take up two or more spaces, which means you’ll pay double or more.
+In a travel van, just any any space you find is a space that’s appropriate for the vehicle, and they even fit into some parking garages!
+Plus, there’s no added stress from having to navigate a giant vehicle through city streets or small towns.
+Vans and SUVs fit just about everywhere.

 6. No extra campground costs.

 No trouble with parking also means no trouble finding a space at a campground that will accommodate your vehicle.
-Again, no renting an extra-long (and more expensive) RV space, and no need to pay extra for hookups or the spaces that are designed for generator use.
-You can camp in a dry campground, in a space designed for a regular car, and thus pay the least expensive rate.
+Again, no renting an extra-long (and more expensive) RV space, and no need to pay extra for hookups or the spaces that are designated for generator use.
+You can camp in a dry campground, in a space designed for a regular car or for tent camping, and thus pay the least expensive rate.
+No need for pull-throughs or paved spaces, either.

 7. Unlimited mileage.